 - build your email/contact list and therefore your network through continued communication with your culture’s online community.

-- engage with people as if through mutual benefit - make it more about the culture you share than your music.
+- engage with people in the context of mutual appreciation - make it more about the culture/values you share than your music.

 - be yourself; you’re not looking to advertise yourself.
-You’re looking to build community and make friends through communication with like minded individuals, be sincere to be understood.
+You’re looking to build community through communicating yourself to those of similar values, be sincere to be understood.